ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> CloneError<reason?>
 ~~~

-The Connection Property "Priority" operates on entangled Connections as in {{msg-priority}}:
+The Connection Priority Connection Property operates on entangled Connections
-when allocating available network
+using the same approach in {{msg-priority}}: when allocating available network
 capacity among Connections in a Connection Group, sends on Connections with
 higher Priority values will be prioritized over sends on Connections with
 lower Priority values.
+In keeping with the principle of least surprise,
-A transport system implementation should, if possible, assign
+transport system implementation should, in the absense of other requirements,
-each Connection the capacity share (M-N) x C / M, where N is the Connection's
+assign each Connection the capacity share (M-N) x C / M, where N is the
-Priority value, M is the maximum Priority value used by all Connections in the
+Connection's Priority value, M is the maximum Priority value used by all
-group and C is the total available capacity.
-However, the Priority setting is
+Connections in the group and C is the total available capacity.
+However,
-purely advisory, and no guarantees are given about the way capacity is shared.
+the Priority setting is purely advisory, and no guarantees are given
-Each implementation is free to implement a way to share
+about the way capacity is shared.
+Each implementation is free to implement a
-capacity that it sees fit.
+way to sharecapacity that it sees fit.
+See {{priority-in-taps}}.

 # Managing Connections {#introspection}